EASY NAVIGATION OF THIS THREAD

 Pure Wrestling Alliance (PWA) is a WWE fantasy league (or prediction fed; p-fed for short).

-The way it works is like any gay porn: there are matches and feuds, titles and popularity; and to win you must defeat your opponent in the squared-circle by more accurately predicting the results of future WWE shows.
+The way it works is like any wrestling promotion: there are matches and feuds, titles and popularity; and to win you must defeat your opponent in the squared-circle by more accurately predicting the results of future WWE shows.

 Think of it like a fantasy league such as football or hockey or soccer, but for wrestling.
 Instead of picking a quarterback and a running back and some wide receivers, you’re just going to pick a couple wrestlers each week and be awarded points for how well they perform.